-Wall Street higher on optimism over tax bill, Fed's economic outlook

-(Reuters) - Wall Street indexes hovered around record levels on Thursday, perked up by the Federal Reserve’s upbeat view on the economy and news that the Republicans’ tax code overhaul is set to face final votes in Congress before the year-end.

-The Fed now expects a burst of growth fueled by tax cuts and ultra-low unemployment of below 4 percent in 2018 and 2019, though little movement on inflation.
+S&P, Dow flat as healthcare losses offset by tech, media gains

+Indexes were still hovering near record levels on optimism over the progress in Republican-led tax overhaul and the Federal Reserve’s economic growth projection.

-A final bill could be unveiled by Friday, with decisive votes expected next week in both chambers.
+A final tax bill could be unveiled by Friday, with decisive votes expected next week in both chambers.

-Congressional Republicans reached a deal on final tax legislation on Wednesday that would slash the corporate tax rate to 21 percent.
+The Fed on Wednesday raised interest rate by a quarter-percentage-point for the third time in 2017 and raised its 2018 economic growth forecast to 2.5 percent from 2.1 percent.

 “Talks on tax reforms and the Fed announcement brings confidence in the fact that the economy is still moving in a positive and sustained fashion,” said Paul Springmeyer, investment managing director at U.S. Bank Private Wealth Management.